-Performance indicators Monitoring Measurement Triggers Improving the system Total number of wildlife strikes The total numbers of wildlife strikes in the vicinity of the Airport are recorded by ASA.
+Performance indicators Monitoring Measurement Triggers Improving the system Total number of wildlife strikes The total number of wildlife strikes in the vicinity of the Airport are recorded by ASA.
+This data is checked against the ATSB database for accuracy on a monthly basis.
 Bird strikes are represented as the number of strikes per 10,000 movements.
 An increase in wildlife strikes of 20% in any comparable month will trigger a review of the implementation of the WHMP and procedures.
 The WHMWG will review and implement where necessary recommendations for changes to the WHMP or the implementation of the system as a consequence of a trigger event.
-Wildlife strikes causing damage The total numbers of wildlife strikes in the vicinity of the Airport are recorded by ASA.
+Wildlife strikes causing damage The total number of wildlife strikes in the vicinity of the Airport are recorded by ASA.
+This data is checked against the ATSB database for accuracy on a monthly basis.
 Quantifying whether strikes are damaging to aircraft is important, in that it measures the severity of the strike in monetary terms.
-This includes the cost or repair, lost revenue during repair, lost time for inspections etc. Increase in damaging strikes over a 12-month period will trigger a review of the WHMP and its implementation.
+This includes the cost or repair, lost revenue during repair, lost time for inspections etc. Increase in damaging strikes over a 12- month period will trigger a review of the WHMP and its implementation.
 The WHMWG will review and implement where necessary recommendations for changes to the WHMP or the implementation of the system as a consequence of a trigger event.
-Wildlife counts Wildlife counts are undertaken regularly to monitor the activity of wildlife on the airfield.
-Wildlife species and their respective quantities are recorded in relation to defined areas on the airfield.
-Short-term changes in wildlife numbers may indicate seasonal changes in populations due to breeding and migratory cycles.
+Wildlife counts Wildlife counts Wildlife species are and their undertaken respective regularly to quantities are Short-term changes in wildlife numbers may indicate seasonal changes in populations due to breeding and migratory cycles.
 This will trigger a review of operational response in line with the risk.
 Changes from year to year may indicate changes in climatic or environmental factors or may indicate the effectiveness of WHMP management measures.
 Significant changes in this longer-term pattern will trigger a review of the WHMP and its implementation.
 The Airport may review long-term trends and changes in bird numbers to assess the efficacy of the WHMP and its implementation.
 Where necessary, recommendations for changes to the WHMP and its implementation will be made.